How To Specify A QCP Project

 - Peace of Mind – During inspection, the QCP representative, an industry expert, reviews the shop drawings to confirm they meet all specifications and quality standard requirements, significantly reducing the possibility of non-compliant work.

 QCP Specification Language

 To ensure quality on your next architectural woodwork project, simply include the specification language below in the Quality Assurance section of your project documents.

-Unless otherwise indicated, comply with AWI’s Architectural Woodwork Standards (Current Edition), including installation, for grades of interior architectural woodwork, construction, finishes and other requirements.
+Unless otherwise indicated, comply with the Architectural Woodwork Standards (Current Edition) and related AWI subsections recognized by QCP, including installation, for grades of interior architectural woodwork, construction, finishes, and other requirements.

 Provide AWI Quality Certification Program [Labels] [Certificates] indicating that the woodwork, [including installation,] complies with requirements of grades specified.
 This project has been registered as AWI/QCP project number_____.
 OR, the Contractor, upon award of work, shall register the work under this section with the AWI Quality Certification Program (855-345-0991)